Leave this site

 I joined Leicestershire Police in 2009 and have been a part of Melton Police throughout that time working on the various beats in the town.
 I have now been a part of the Melton Rural North Beat for the last 4 years.
 I have enjoyed getting to know the various communities across the beat and have built up professional relationships with our partner agencies.

-I have been with Leicestershire Police for around 7 years now.
+I have been with Leicestershire Police for around 8 and a half years now.

 I began my career working within neighbourhood policing, before working in prisoner management as a Police Officer.